 NGAUS provides a voice on Capitol Hill for our National Guard members, their families and retirees to ensure that they receive proper benefits for their service, including medical coverage, education, retirement, veterans protection and employment opportunities.

-Fund the National Guard embedded mental health program
+Fund the National Guard community and embedded mental health program

 Suicides throughout the military and among veterans continue at an alarming near epidemic rate.
-In 2012 alone, the Army National Guard reported 96 confirmed or suspected suicides.The VA reports that approximately 22 veterans take their lives daily.
-National Guard and Reserve personnel in states at high risk for suicide and dangerous behavioral health conditions need convenient access to mental health professionals for screening, care and referrals.
-On-site access to embedded mental health professional during training assemblies has proven successful in overcoming geographical, stigma and time barriers that might otherwise bar a member from similar services in a rural or underserved community.
-Recently, Congress authorized efforts to address National Guard suicides by embedding mental health care providers with soldiers and airmen during unit training assemblies to provide screening and treatment.
-However, this program now needs funding to carry out this program in high-risk states.
+National Guard and Reserve personnel at risk for suicide and dangerous behavioral health conditions need convenient access to mental health professionals for screening, care and referrals.
+On-site access to embedded mental health professionals during training assemblies has proven successful in overcoming geographical, stigma and time barriers that might otherwise bar a member from similar services in a rural or underserved community.
+Congress has authorized a community based mental health care pilot program for serving National Guard members and the embedding of mental health care providers with soldiers and airmen during unit training assemblies to provide screening and treatment.
+However, these programs still need sustained funding to grow into a long-term, viable service for those in need.

 Fix the disproportionate denial rate for Guard VA disability claims

 The Veterans Administration is denying disability benefit compensation claims for reserve component veterans at four times the rate of active duty veterans.
 Possible reasons for the disparity include incomplete or non-existent theater medical records.
-Congress heard testimony in 2007 that some medically evacuated RC members sometimes returned stateside with medical records resting on their chests.
 National Guard and Reserve personnel who fought bravely in OIF and OEF should not be unnecessarily punished because of neglectful medical record keeping in theater and a demobilization system that compromises successful VA disability benefit claims arising from service-connected injuries that were not properly identified on active duty.